karolrycio/3mdeb/_posts/2013-03-19-yet-another-blogger-switched-to-octopress.md

 ```
 not like this:
 ```
-categories: about this blog # or "about this blog"
+categories: about this blog # or &quot;about this blog&quot;
 ```
 * ordered and unordered lists are not indented by default, this code in `sass/custom/_layout.scss`
 fix this behavior: